 Do justice.
-I think this simply means "Do what's right.
-Don't do what is wrong."
+I think this simply means "Do what is right.
+Don't do anything that is wrong."
 Don't make excuses; instead, take responsibility for your actions and your attitudes.
-Don't steal from anyone; instead, help others have what they need.
+Don't steal from anyone; be generous and help others to have what they need.
 Don't murder or even hurt anyone; instead, help those who are hurting.
-Don't lie; instead, tell the truth.
-Especially stay far, far away from sexual immorality, including pornography and all sex outside of God-ordained marriage.
+Don't lie; always tell the truth.
+Especially stay far, far away from sexual immorality, including pornography and all sex outside of God-sanctioned marriage.